Year 7 Course Information

 (Prescribed studies in Music and the Visual Arts)

 This study develops intellectual, aesthetic and cultural understanding of the value and importance of music.
-In Year 7, Music has a focus on performance by learning various instruments.
-In Term 1 a choice of either flute, clarinet, saxophone, trumpet and trombone is offered and in Terms 2 to 4 emphasis is placed on xylophone, guitar, ukulele and singing.
-Students use a range of contemporary and traditional media, materials, equipment and technologies to explore and expand their understanding of music (Sony Acid Music Studio).
-Students use processes of rehearsal, reflection and evaluation to develop skills in refining and shaping their small group work performances in term 3 and 4 to effectively communicate their intended aims.
+In Year 7, Music classes focus on performing by learning various instruments.
+In Semester 1 a choice of either flute, clarinet, saxophone, trumpet or trombone is offered.
+In Semester 2, students can elect to continue with their instrument in a band formation or move into the general music stream.
+In the general music stream students will use a range of contemporary and traditional media, materials, equipment and technologies to explore, research and expand their understanding of music.

 Wood, Metals and Plastics

 Students create design solutions across a range of technology contexts.
-Over the course of study in this subject, students will gain experiences and learning in the traditional area of timber and metal technology and also in resistant materials, particularly plastics.
-Projects will focus heavily on the design solutions students develop and theory will guide them from idea/conceptualisation through to a finished article.
-In addition to this, design folios will be introduced as well as responsibilities around safe work practices within a technology workshop.
+Over the course of study in this subject, students will gain experiences and learning in the traditional area of timber, metal and plastics technology.
+Incorporated also within the unit is a study of agriculture and horticulture with some projects combining wood, metal and gardening all in one.
+There will be the inclusion of, but not limited to fruit and vegetables, cows and chickens throughout the year.
+There is an environmental impact awareness throughout the unit with a focus on sustainability.
+Projects focus heavily on the design solutions students develop and theory will guide them from idea conceptualisation through to a finished article.